Are You Simply Treating Your Symptoms?

-Lots of people complain of fatigue and feel it is a result of being overworked or from having a hectic life and busy schedule.
-While this certainly could contribute to fatigue there are other causes including an improper diet, heart issues, hormonal issues, bio-chemical issues, or concussion that you were not aware about.
+Lots of people complain of fatigue and feel it is a result of being overworked or having a hectic life and busy schedule.
+While this certainly could contribute to fatigue there are other causes including an improper diet, heart issues, hormonal issues, bio-chemical issues, or concussion that you were not aware of.
 It can also be a result of adrenal exhaustion caused by chronic stress or anxiety.
-Many of my patients suffer from repressed emotions of trauma and/or abuse causing the fear driven brain, thus resulting in symptom of chronic fatigue.
-How often do you have your cell phone next to your bed playing music when you can’t sleep?
-Did you know the EMF waves from your cell phone interfere with your brain’s ability to sleep?
+Many of my patients suffer from repressed emotions of trauma and/or abuse causing the fear-driven brain, thus resulting in symptom of chronic fatigue.
+How often do you have your cellphone next to your bed playing music when you can’t sleep?
+Did you know the EMF waves from your cellphone interfere with your brain’s ability to sleep?

 Symptom of Anxiety

 I have previously written about anxiety and how it is not a cause.
 It is clearly a symptom, and the causes can be from a wide variety of individual or combined causes.
 For example, if you were in an automobile accident your body has experienced a trauma, causing the reactive brain (limbic system) to activate your adrenal gland propelling you into a fight/flight mode.
 If the cause is successfully treated, your body will become more reactive, living in chronic fear as seen in post-traumatic stress disorder (PTSD).
 The treatments for both the overactive limbic system and injured frontal lobe includes changing to a Brain Healthy diet, neurofeedback, and psychotherapy.